mattma/docs/javascript/koajs.md

 Generator does not control by itself, must control by other module.
 So use well-structure generator Control Flow library to call `next` method automatically for you.
 Ex: `co`

+#### Generator vs Generator function

+- Generators

+Essentially iterator functions that allow their execution to be paused and resumed through the use of `yield`. `yield` keyword essentially says return this value for this iteration and I'll pick up where I left off when you call `next()` on me again.

+Generators are lightweight co-routines for JavaScript.
+They allow a function to be suspended and resumed via the `yield` keyword.
+Their ability to be paused and resumed is what makes them so powerful at managing flow control.

+- Generator functions

+Special functions in that they don't execute the first time they're call but instead return an iterator object with a few methods on it and the ability to be used in `for-of` loops and array comprehensions.

+Generator functions have a special syntax: `function* ()`.
+With this superpower, we can also suspend and resume asynchronous operations using constructs such as promises or “thunks” leading to “synchronous-looking” asynchronous code.

+Any generator or generator function you can pass into `co` can be `yielded` as well.
+This should generally be avoided as we should be moving towards spec-compliant Promises instead.

 #### Generator methods

 generator objects only as a producer of a sequence of values, where information only goes one way - from the generator to you.
-It turns out that you can also send values to it by giving next() a parameter
+It turns out that you can also send values to it by giving next() a parameter.

 - next()

+This continues the next iteration of the generator.
 Resume the execution along with passing an argument.
 If nothing is passed, then undefined gets passed as the first argument.
+If this is not a generator object, Throw Error Call `this.[[Send]]` with single argument undefined Return the result

 ```js
 function* consumer(){